xMartin/php-introduction/06_builtin_functions_and_classes.md

 ### String functions

 PHP has a lot of functions to handle strings.
 The problem with them is that most of them don't work well with Unicode strings.
-Take `substr()` for example, it's supposed to extract a part of a string but when we use it with something like German umlauts, it messes up the characters:
+Take [`substr()`][substr] for example, it's supposed to extract a part of a string but when we use it with something like German umlauts, it messes up the characters:

 ```php
 $str = "äöü";